credibledoc/credible-doc/credible-doc-generator/src/main/resources/template/markdown/log-combiner-parent/log-combiner/README.md

 # Module log-combiner
-The module creates a simple command-line tool for merging of log files with different format of lines timestamps to a single file or readable source with lines sorted by timestamps.
+The module creates a simple command-line tool for merging of log files with a different format of lines timestamps to a single file or readable source with lines sorted by timestamps.

 ## Download